---

 ### Key ideas

-- **Multiple testing (multiple comparisons):** Running many hypothesis tests on the same data, inflating the chance of false positives.
+- **Multiple testing (multiple comparisons):** Running many hypothesis tests inflates the chance of false positives.
+The arithmetic applies whether the tests are run by one analyst or across the entire scientific literature.

 - **False discovery rate (FDR):** The expected *proportion* of rejected hypotheses that are false.
 BH controls this.

-- **p-value histogram:** Diagnostic tool; uniform under the null, spike near 0 if signal exists.
+- **p-value histogram:** Diagnostic.
+Uniform under the null, spike near zero if signal exists.

-- **Simpson's paradox:** An aggregate trend reverses (or disappears) when you look within subgroups.
+- **Simpson's paradox:** An aggregate trend reverses (or disappears) when looked at within subgroups.

 - **P-hacking (data dredging):** Trying many analyses and reporting only the one that produces $p < 0.05$.
 Researcher degrees of freedom (Simmons et al., 2011) make invisible multiplicity.

-- **Pre-registration:** Publicly committing to research question, data collection, and analysis plan before seeing data — eliminating researcher degrees of freedom.
+- **Pre-registration:** Publicly committing to research question, data, and analysis plan before seeing data.

 ### Computational tools